Loremaster/Loremaster.github.io/source/_posts/2014-04-18-useful-gems-for-rails-developer-part-1-development.markdown

 …
 {% endcodeblock %}

 Lists of such requests kill performance of your app.
-Users are angry, they leave you site, it generates less many, boss is angry, you are fired… What a nice picture!
+Users are angry, they leave your site, it generates less money, boss is angry, you are fired… What a nice picture!

 {% img center /images/hawkward.png %}